canonical/charm-relation-interfaces/interfaces/kratos_external_idp/v0/README.md

 - If `type` is `apple` then the Provider MUST provide the `team_id`, `private_key_id` and `private_key` fields under the corresponding key.

 ### Requirer
-- MUST provider an array of `redirect_uri`s and `provider_id`s for each provider in the Provider's databag.
+- MUST provide an array of `redirect_uri`s and `provider_id`s for each provider in the Provider's databag.

 ## Relation Data